 The federal government's continued authority in determining status and for most Bands membership was viewed as the single largest impediment to First Nations governance over citizenship (membership).
-In turn, the majority of First Nations participants believe that this authority should be vested in First Nations, whether through decision-making of individual communities and their governments, or to a somewhat lesser degree through community consensus to exercise this authority at the broader nation level.40
+In turn, the majority of First Nations participants believe that this authority should be vested in First Nations, whether through decision-making of individual communities and their governments, or to a somewhat lesser degree through community consensus to exercise this authority at the broader nation level.
+41 these decisions are made.
+As is explained in a submission to the United Nations Committee on the Elimination of Discrimination against Women,

-It is important to note that some women's organizations have emphasized the need for First Nations women and descendants to have their status restored before these decisions are made.
-As explained in a submission to the United Nations Committee on the Elimination of Discrimination against Women,
+It is important to note that some women's organizations have emphasized the need for First Nations women and descendants to have their status restored before

 We are concerned about the future.
 Canada now says that it wishes to "get out of the business of Indian registration."
 In practice, however, for the purposes of resource allocation and self-government agreements, Canada only recognizes, and counts, persons with status as members of a Nation.
 Consequently, if Canada exits from Indian registration before it restores First Nations women and their descendants to their rightful place, it will be establishing self-government for Nations that have been stripped of thousands of women and their descendants, whose return will then not be affordable, for the Nation.
 The project of forced assimilation will be further advanced.
-Canada cannot get out of the business of Indian registration until it restores the women to their status and membership in their Nations, and undoes the enormous damage of its discriminatory regime.41
+Canada cannot get out of the business of Indian registration until it restores the women to their status and membership in their Nations, and undoes the enormous damage of its discriminatory regime.
+42

-As part of its response to the Descheneaux decision, the former Indigenous and Northern Affairs Canada indicated that it would hold a phased, collaborative process on Indian registration, band membership and First Nations citizenship.
-42 While there was no reference to engagement or consultation with First Nations in the first reading version of Bill S-3, the then Standing Senate Committee on Aboriginal Peoples amended the bill to require that the Minister of Indigenous Services Canada initiate consultations on a number of topics related to registration and band membership.
-43 That committee also amended the bill to require that the minister report to Parliament on the design of the consultation process and progress on the consultations.
-Additional committee amendments required the minister to undertake a review of the provisions of section 6 of the Indian Act enacted by Bill S-3 to determine whether all sex-based inequalities had been eliminated and a review of the operation of the provisions of the bill.
+As part of its response to the Deschenaux decision, what was then Indigenous and Northern Affairs Canada indicated that it would hold a phased, collaborative process on Indian registration, band membership, and First Nations citizenship.
+43 While there was no reference to engagement or consultation with First Nations in the first reading version of Bill S-3, the then Standing Senate Committee on Aboriginal Peoples amended the bill to require that the Minister of Indigenous Services Canada initiate consultations on a number of topics related to registration and band membership.
+44 That committee also amended the bill to require that the minister report to Parliament on the design of the consultation process and progress on the consultations.
+Additional committee amendments required the minister to undertake a review of the provisions of section 6 of the Indian Act enacted by Bill S-3 to determine whether all sex-based inequalities had been eliminated, as well as a review of the operation of the provisions of the bill.

-The design and progress reports were tabled in May 2018 and June 2019, respectively.
-44 Claudette Dumont-Smith was appointed as the Minister's Special Representative to lead the consultations, and her report was appended to the June 2019 report.
-45 The final report on the review of Bill S-3's provisions and sex-based inequalities was tabled in December 2020.
-46 work with First Nations people and communities to develop an action plan with clear timeframes for the repeal of all discriminatory provisions of the Indian Act; the resolution of all outstanding inequities including enfranchisement, the 1985 cut-off and age and marital distinctions.48
+The design and progress reports were tabled in May 201845 and June 2019,46 respectively.
+Claudette Dumont-Smith was appointed as the Minister's Special Representative to lead the consultations, and her report was appended to the June 2019 report.47 The final report on the review of Bill S-3's provisions and sexbased inequalities was tabled in December 2020.48 work with First Nations people and communities to develop an action plan with clear timeframes for the repeal of all discriminatory provisions of the Indian Act; the resolution of all outstanding inequities including enfranchisement, the 1985 cut-off and age and marital distinctions.50

-The then Standing Senate Committee on Aboriginal Peoples reviewed the implementation of Bill S-3's amendments, releasing an interim report in June 2022.47 That report recommended the full repeal of section 6(2) of the Indian Act by June 2023.
-It also recommended that ISC
+The Standing Senate Committee on Indigenous Peoples reviewed the implementation of Bill S-3's amendments, releasing an interim report in June 2022.
+49 That report recommends the full repeal of section 6(2) of the Indian Act by June 2023.
+It also recommends that ISC